salomonvjoensen/faroese_ocr/data/README.md

 This contains the ground-truth data.

+The data is:
+  a zipped Word docx file
+  a PDF file
-The data is a PDF file, as well as TXT files for each page and PNG image for each page, scanned with a Canon Lide 400 scanner.
+  TXT files for each page
+  PNG images for each page, scanned with a Canon Lide 400 scanner.
 The pages were printed on regular A4 paper.
+  PageXML files for each page, for use with Calamari OCR, transcribed and segmented in eScriptorium